SU_T_13

 [r] Yes.

-[i] And when you first came to Italy, how did you find this country?
+[i] And when you came to Italy for the first time, what did you think of the country?

-[r] Two years ago I came with an Erasmus programme as an intern.
-I did my internship as a Japponese teacher.
+[r] Two years ago I came here as part of the Erasmus programme as an intern.
+I did my internship as a Japanese teacher.

 [i] High school.

 [r] Yes, high school, I studied English.
-But I thought maybe I have to find another language for work English so many people can speak it.
+But I thought maybe I should find another language for work, as many people can speak English.

-[r] I thought about Cinee first, but in Turkey there is no university for Chinese education.
-I thought maybe better about Japanese.
+[r] I first thought about Chinese but in Turkey there isn’t a university for Chinese education.
+I thought maybe Japanese would be better.
 I found the university and did it.

 [i] Turkish culture and Italian culture are different.
-How do you live the two cultures in your daily life?
+How do you experience the two cultures in your daily life?

-[r] Generally people think that the two cultures are close, but in my opinion they are not.
-The north of Italy is a bit closed for me is better.
-Because I got used to Japanese culture I like to have some space between myself and the people.
+[r] Generally people think that the two cultures are similar, but in my opinion they’re not.
+Northern Italy is a bit too closed for me.
+Because I’m used to Japanese culture, I like to have some space between me and other people.

-[r] Turkey is close to the culture of Naples.
+[r] Turkey is similar to the culture of Naples.

 [i] Neapolitan.

-[i] sure.
-Did you make any friends in time?
+[i] Of course.
+Have you made any friends in the meantime?

 [r] Yes, all foreigners.